Becoming The G.O.A.T.

 But on social media, initial reactions to Brady’s performance were expectedly brutal.
 Here was one of the better ones:

 Professional reactions were kinder, and more understanding of what Brady is trying to accomplish.
-As Richard Deitsch of The Atlhletic commented, Brady came across as “someone attempting to learn the craft in real-time.”
+As Richard Deitsch of The Athletic commented, Brady came across as “someone attempting to learn the craft in real-time.”
 And that’s accurate.

 Nonetheless, the Daily Beast reported that many members of the press graded Brady’s debut.
 Chris McDaniel who covers sports for the Patriot Leader in Quincy noted that while Brady earned a C, he got better as the game rolled on.